petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages.md

 ### Content Pages

-With content pages, users can build professional pages that can be easily managed and have their content edited in-line.
-Content pages are primarily built using [page fragments](./page-fragments-and-widgets/using-fragments.md) and widgets.
+With content pages, users can build professional pages that can be managed easily and have their content edited in-line.
+Content pages are built primarily using [page fragments](./page-fragments-and-widgets/using-fragments.md) and widgets.

 ![Content pages can be composed of multiple fragments.](./understanding-pages/images/02.png)

-Content pages also has access to additional features and benefits:
+Content pages have additional features and benefits:

 - [Personalized and adaptive site experiences](../personalizing-site-experience.md)
 - [A/B testing](../optimizing-sites/ab-testing/ab-testing.md)